 How old can indoor cats live?
-Many cat owners ask this — especially as their cat gets older.
+Many cat owners ask this — especially as their cat gets older and indoor vs outdoor safety starts to feel more relevant.
 You might be noticing small changes, comparing your cat’s age to others, or simply looking for reassurance about what’s considered normal.

 The short answer is that indoor cats often live longer than outdoor cats on average, but lifespan varies widely between individual cats.
 Genetics, early life experiences, environment, and overall health all play a role.
 Rather than focusing on exact numbers, it’s more helpful to understand typical ranges, why indoor cats often live longer, and what influences longevity over time.